 No. You have a right to complain and the procedure is there to be used, so please don’t be afraid to use it.
 Your grades cannot be affected by this and moderation acts as a further safeguard to ensure that marking is only done on the basis of the marking criteria set out for the programme.

 Remember it is important to conduct yourself calmly and refrain from making threats or using offensive language.
 When complaints arise, this can elicit strong emotions, but you are at all times subject to the University’s code of conduct and disciplinary action may be taken if your behaviour is in breach of this.

 What can I do if my complaint is rejected?

-If you are not satisfied with the response to your Stage 1 complaint, you have a month to escalate your complaint to Stage 2 by submission of a complaint form to the Appeals & Student Conduct Officer based in Academic & Student Services situated in Gateway House as above.
+If you are not satisfied with the response to your Stage 1 complaint, you have 10 working days to escalate your complaint to Stage 2 by submission of a complaint form to the Appeals & Student Conduct Officer based in Academic & Student Services situated in Gateway House as above.

-If you are not satisfied with the response to your Stage 2 complaint, you have a month to escalate your complaint to Stage 3, (see above) which will be decided on by the Chair of the Complaints Committee and if deemed sufficiently serious, will be then reviewed by a Committee at a hearing.
+If you are not satisfied with the response to your Stage 2 complaint, you have 10 working days to escalate your complaint to Stage 3, (see above) which will be decided on by the Chair of the Complaints Committee and if deemed sufficiently serious, will be then reviewed by a Committee at a hearing.

 Once the internal procedure has been exhausted, you receive a ‘Completion of Procedures’ Letter entitling you to take your complaint to the OIA (Office of the Independent Adjudicator).
 The OIA will ask to see all paperwork submitted so make sure you retain copies.